onflow/flow-go/language.md

 impl Vault for ExampleVault {

     // Implement the required function named `add` of the interface `Vault`,
     // that adds an amount to the vault's balance.
+It must be public.
     //
     // This implementation satisfies the required postcondition.
     //